 No. Calculators are not allowed.

-Cellular phones, beepers, and all other communication devices are strictly prohibited in the testing room.
+Cellular phones and all other communication devices are strictly prohibited in the testing room.

-The ACCUPLACER test is scored immediately upon completion.
+The TSI Assessment is scored immediately upon completion.

 Students are given an unofficial copy of scores for advisement purposes.